ci4r/CI4R-MULTI3-ASL20/README.md

 # CI4R-MULTI3-ASL20

-This repository contains the data used in the paper entitled "American Sign Language Recognition Using RF Sensing".
+This repository contains the data and code to generate the results used in the paper entitled "American Sign Language Recognition Using RF Sensing".

 Cite as: